kubernetes/community/communication/zoom-guidelines.md

 ## Setting up your meeting and moderation

 Do **not** share your Zoom link on social media.
-This will help curtail trolls and other who would intentionally attempt to disrupt your Zoom call.
+This will help curtail trolls and others who would intentionally attempt to disrupt your Zoom call.

 To create a meeting with **moderation** enabled, ensure the following: